EMDG Program | Open dates, eligibility and how to apply

 Recipients must keep payment records of all eligible expenditure and be able to explain how the costs relate to the conditions of your grant agreement.
 Eligible applicants will be required to provide a milestone report before Austrade makes a milestone payment.
 The report must be submitted in-line with the timeframes detailed in the grant agreement.

-We can help recipients assess which expenses are eligible under the program.
-If you have any questions about the EMDG or any other government grants, please contact us.
+We can help recipients understand the new changes and assess which expenses are eligible under the program.
+If you have any questions about the new EMDG Round Four changes or any other government grants, please contact us.